rootstrap/blog/content/Improve your Rails App searches with Elasticsearch - Leandro Dominguez.md

 **Step 4: Starting our Elasticsearch instance and creating our index**

 Assuming you already installed Elasticsearch, start an instance of Elastic by just executing in a terminal **elasticsearch** (remember I’m using _homebrew_).
 This will launch a server in the 9200 port by default.
-To check if everything is working as expected make a get request to [http://localhost:9200/](http://localhost:9200/) (could be just opening the URL in a browser).
+To check if everything is working as expected make a get request with `curl "http://localhost:9200/"` (or could be just opening the URL in a browser).

 The response should see something like this: